FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 # Concealed triplets

-Concealed triplet (자연뽕, *jayeon-ppong*) is a common variant ignoring triplets of a same month during scoring.
-Also, a player with a concealed triplet and a pair can claim a discard and end the round when a card from the same month as a pair is discarded, just like a player with only a pair in hand, and go out immediately.
+Concealed triplet (자연뽕, *jayeon-ppong*) is a common variant.
+A player with a concealed triplet and a pair can claim a discard and end the round when a card from the same month as a pair is discarded, just like a player with only a pair in hand, and go out immediately.
+Also, scores of concealed triplets are ignored during scoring.

-Some does not ignore scores of triplets when a player completes a combination.
+Some players do not ignore scores of triplets during scoring.

 # Bibliography